dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 much like every other control flow statement: if you want to put multiple statements in a branch, you should have to surround them in brackets.
-I believe the fallthrough was questionable even in the ‘70s, when the C programming language was developed, and Java should not have propagated the mistake into the ‘90s.
+I believe the fallthrough was questionable even in the '70s, when the C programming language was developed, and Java should not have propagated the mistake into the '90s.
 I see no reason the syntax of a language developed in the new millenium should allow a fallthrough.
-And I <em>really</em> don’t understand why it’s syntactically permissible but fails at runtime.
+And I <em>really</em> don't understand why it's syntactically permissible but fails at runtime.

-But wait, there’s more:
+But wait, there's more:
-If you run the program on the VM, you’ll find that it <em>always</em> prints <code>Main</code>, whether or not you put break statements after each case!
+If you run the program on the VM, you'll find that it <em>always</em> prints <code>Main</code>, whether or not you put break statements after each case!
 Why?
 Because there is (currently) no way to seed the random number generator, and it always uses the same seed.
-But don’t worry,
+But don't worry,
 this will definitely be fixed.
 I intend to provide
 a proper pseudorandom number generator facility